TheForcer/rnsm-server/README.md

     - Enter the Minio Admin Server details at the top of the `app/routes.py` file
     - The Minio client binary needs to be available in the PATH with the name `mclient`

+6. Make sure the packed & obfuscated ransom.exe/exfil.exe stages from the client are available in the respective folders in `app/static`

-6. Run the server with `python3 run.py`
+7. Run the server with `python3 run.py`

 The webinterface is then reachable at http://{YOUR_IP}:5000/ Make sure to put a proxy such as nginx/Apache2 in front of the app for TLS termination, advanced logging etc.